OpenSentry/idp/README.md

     "description": "Use to authenticate an identity" },
   "/identities/password": {
+    "description": "
-    "description": "Use to change the password of an identity.
-Password is not part of CRUD on /identities because password is the primary concern of protection and hence treated as a first class citizen in the system"
+      Use to change the password of an identity.
+      Password is not part of CRUD on /identities because password is the primary concern of protection, hence treated as a first class citizen in the system
+    "
   },
   "/identities/logout": {
     "description": "Use to logout an identity"